theshivamlko/best_books_for_mobile_developers/README.md

-# Books for Mobile Developer Should Have on Their Shelf
+# Best Books for Mobile Developer Should Have on Their Shelf

 I also own these books, Author try convey his experience in Mobile Dev. </br>
 Books is for Flutter Developers, Android Native and Kotlin Developers. </br>